GPU-Accelerated Algorithms for Process Mapping: Introduction

 The GPMP is commonly solved using either the \emph{two-phase} approach or via \emph{integrated mapping}.
 In the two-phase approach, the task set is first partitioned into as many (almost) equally sized sets as there are PEs in the supercomputer.
-While partitioning the task set, the necessary communication between the resulting sets is minimized.
+While partitioning the task set, the necessary volume of communication across the different resulting sets is minimized.
 In the second phase, the subsets are mapped to the PEs such that the total cost of communication is minimized, taking the distances between the PEs into account.
-The first phase is an instance of GP, while second phase is a QAP instance.
-The two-phase approach is often easier to realize as it can fall back to two well-studied problems, i.e., graph partitioning the QAP\@.
-The algorithm \algo{SharedMap}~\cite{Schulz25} currently offers state-of-the-art solution quality by utilizing \emph{hierarchical multisection}, a special variant of the two-phase approach.

-The integrated mapping approach combines both phases into a single process by incorporating the mapping objective directly into the graph partitioning pipeline.
-Rather than minimizing the number of edges crossing between the subsets, as in classical graph partitioning, it directly minimizes the total cost of communication.
-Typically, this is achieved using the modern multilevel framework, which involves coarsening the input graph to a smaller representation, computing an initial mapping, and then refining it during uncoarsening.
-The approach is more complex to realize as the whole graph partitioning pipeline has to be adopted to the new objective function.
-However, this also enables function specific optimization, which result in an overall faster execution time.
-As a result, integrated mapping often achieves faster runtimes compared to the two-phase approach.
+While the first phase is an instance of graph partitioning, the second phase is an instance of the quadratic assignment problem.
+This makes the approach easier to realize as one can fall back to two well-studied problems.
+The algorithm \algo{SharedMap}~\cite{Schulz25} currently offers state-of-the-art solution quality by utilizing \emph{hierarchical multisection}.
+This special variant of the two-phase approach directly exploits the hardware topology of the supercomputer.
+The integrated mapping approach combines both phases into a single process.
+The mapping objective of the second phase is directly integrated into the partitioning of the first phase.
+Rather than minimizing the communication volume between the subsets, it directly minimizes the total cost of communication.
+Typically, this is achieved using the modern multilevel graph partitioning framework.
+The input graph is first coarsened to a smaller representation and then an initial partition is determined.
+During uncoarsening, the partition is refined using local search algorithms.
+The approach is more complex as the whole graph partitioning pipeline has to be adopted to the new objective function.
+However, this also enables function-specific optimization resulting in an overall faster running time.
+Integrated mapping algorithms, like \algo{IntMap}~\cite{Faraj20}, often achieve faster running times compared to the two-phase approach.